spacecatio/akka-streams-workshop/README.md

 # Akka Streams

-## Numbers Exercise
+## Exercise 1: Numbers

-Implement and test the following:

-1. Create a stream of the numbers X to Y (where X and Y are Ints)
+Here are a few small exercises to get you started:

+- Print the numbers 1 to 100 (generate them with a Source, print them with a Sink)
+- Print the squares of the numbers 1 to 100 (1, 4, 9, 16, etc…)
-2. Sum the numbers X to Y
+- Print the total of the squares of the numbers 1 to 100
-3. Create a stream of the factorials of X and Y

-## Dictionary Exercise
+## Exercise 2: Dictionary

-Implement and test the following:
+Let’s do something a bit more practical.
+Here are four exercises involving reading the contents of a file.

-1. Read at the contents of a text file
+Read at the contents of `/usr/share/dict/words` and do the following things

-2. Use this to read the file `/usr/share/dict/words` for the following:
+(tackle each problem separately in a different code sample):

+- Print the contents of the file to stdout.
+Use the following to get the file:

+  `FileIO.fromPath(Paths.get("/usr/share/dict/words"))`

-3. Count the words in the file.
+- Count the words in the file (`235886` on my machine) and return the count after running the stream.

-4. Count the vowels in the file.
+- Count the number of vowels in the file (`889151` on my machine) and return the count after running the stream.

-5. Count the words containing
-   a user-supplied substring.

-6. Print adjacent pairs of words with the same length (use `source.sliding()`).
+- Print adjacent pairs of words that have the same length (tip: use `source.sliding()`).

-## Olympic Medals Redux
+## Exercise 3: Medals

+We often need to ****fold**** over streams to accumulate results while only having access to a single item at a time.
+Here are a few exercises along these lines
+(see `src/main/resources/medals-expanded.csv` and `Medal.scala`):

+- Write a method `athletesForCountry` that accepts a three-letter country code and returns the list of athletes who competed for that country.

+- Write a method `medalsForCountry` that accepts a three-letter country code and returns the number of bronze, silver, and gold medals.

+- Write a method `mostMedals` that calculates the athlete with the most medals.

+- Write a method `leagueTable` that returns a leaderboard of countries by total medal count.

+## Exercise 4: MongoDB

 1. Write the contents of `medals-expanded.csv`
    to a collection called `medals` in a MongoDB database called `olympics`
-   (see `Exercise3Setup.scala`)
+   (see `Exercise4Setup.scala`)

 2. Read the medals back in and print them.